The Thomas Pages homepage

 to the end that the living may know that the Most High rules the kingdom of men

-and gives it to whom He will and sets over it the lowliest of men
+and gives it to whom He will and sets over it the lowliest of men."

 Daniel 4:17.

-*The twenty-four Thrones shown in Revelation 4 and referred to
+*The twenty-four Thrones shown in Revelation 4 and referred to in Daniel 7:9.

-And so it happened –
+so it happened –

 "He was driven from among the children of mankind,